steve-metrax/Unifi-Bandwidth-Monitor/README.md

 - https://github.com/russhughes/st7789_mpy
 - Click on "Code" and "Download ZIP"
 - Unzip the file on you local PC
-- Handly the firmware is in the "Firmware" folder
+- Handley the firmware is in the "Firmware" folder

 ### I'm going to assume you have Thonny installed and the Lilygo T-Display-S3 connected with the correct firmware.